9 Minute Read

 Buying a home can be lots of fun.
 It’s exciting to see all those years of dreaming come to life in a place you can finally call your own.

-With so many possibilities at your fingertips, it’s easy to get caught up in the excitement before asking yourself the most important question of all: How much house can I afford?
-It doesn’t matter if the kitchen is fabulous or the backyard is big.
-If you can’t pay the mortgage each month or find the cash to fix what’s broken, your home will be a burden—not a blessing.
+It’s easy to get caught up in the excitement before asking yourself the most important question of all: How much house can I afford?
+The hard truth is, it doesn’t matter if the kitchen is fabulous or the backyard is big.
+If you can’t pay the mortgage each month or find the cash to fix what’s broken, your home will be a burden—not a blessing!

-By simply crunching a few numbers, you can figure out how to buy a home that won’t bust your budget.
-Follow the steps below to determine how much house you can afford, and then go over the results with your spouse.
+And, for you married folks, make sure you go over the results with your spouse.
 You both need to be on the same page when it comes to your budget and what you can actually pay.
+After all, shopping for your “home sweet home” will feel—dare we say—romantic once you and your sweetheart set shared expectations.

 Find expert agents to help you buy your home.

-2. Multiply your monthly take-home pay by 25% to get your maximum mortgage payment.
+2. Multiply it by 25% to get your maximum mortgage payment.

 If you earn $5,000 a month, that means your monthly house payment should be no more than $1,250.
 The calculator below will show you a ballpark figure for how much house you can afford based on your down payment amount and maximum house payment.